 When I decided to create a website, I was aware of my fears and of perfectionism being my problem.
 But what scared me more than creating an ugly website or failing, was the trap of self-sabotage.
 I was afraid that I would not create any website at all.
 So, I told myself that I wouldn’t fall into that trap like many times before and created an ugly website.
 I knew it was far from perfect but I also knew that I could change it any time.
 Rome and this website weren’t built in a day.
 Then I created a Pinterest account for Mindfulness Inspo and until lately, my pins were super ugly.
 However, if I hadn’t started creating at least some pins, I would have never learned to create beautiful pins.
 Progress takes time and a lot of practice.
 Rarely something turns out perfect from the first try.

 Let yourself do imperfect things, let yourself look imperfect, let yourself do mistakes, let yourself fail and learn.
 But most importantly, teach yourself to get up and keep moving toward your goal every day and after each failure.
 Even if you fail like a hundred times and it seems to you that no one has ever failed as many times as you.
 You don’t know other people’s stories of success.
 What we see on social media is often the result, not the beginning.
 Never compare your beginning to someone else’s result.
-And it’s time to move to the last but not least pack of affirmations.
+And it’s time to move to the last but not least pack of daily affirmations.

 - I am in competition with no one.